adityajoshi21/Catturday/README.md

 How to install:
- Open terminal : npm init
+ Open terminal : npm install , it will install all the dependencies required for the project like, hbs, express, mongoose etc.

- Install dev dependencies: npm run dev
+ Run build: npm run dev

  App starts on port no 3000 || any other available port.
  Just enter localhost:3000 in URL bar and you're good to go!